-Al Shindagha Museum unveils new addition to Beauty and Adornment House
+Al Shindagha Museum Unveils New Addition To Beauty And Adornment House

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, 7 March 2026: Dubai Culture and Arts Authority (Dubai Culture) has announced that a dress designed by Sheikha Alyazia bint Nahyan Al Nahyan is now being exhibited at the UA’’s largest heritage museum, Al Shindagha Mus’um’s Beauty and Adornment House, presented on special loan from Anasy Media.
+Dubai, 7 March 2026: Dubai Culture and Arts Authority (Dubai Culture) has announced that a dress designed by Sheikha Alyazia bint Nahyan Al Nahyan is now being exhibited at the UAE's largest heritage museum, Al Shindagha Museum's Beauty and Adornment House, presented on special loan from Anasy Media.

 The silhouette is further elevated by a sheer bronze-toned tulle that cascades fluidly from the left shoulder, inspired by the tunics of ancient Palmyra.
 This translucent layer is secured with a reinterpreted Mishmash coin, part Phoenician, part Emirati dirham, symbolising cultural exchange and continuity across time and place.